golang/website/_content/blog/goroutine-leak-profiles.md

 }
 ```

-Build the program above with the experiment enabled, then run it:
+Build the program above, then run it:
 ```
-$ GOEXPERIMENT=goroutineleakprofile go build -o leaky
+$ go build -o leaky
 $ ./leaky
 ```